Forums & Reference Sites

 Old Cardboard is the single best reference site if you want to quickly get the basic information about a set.

-There are now far too many auction sites, so I’m not going to list them all here.
-Old Cardboard has a good events calendar and the “Auction Report” below is similar.
+There are now far too many auction sites and I’m not going to the effort to list them all here.
+Old Cardboard has a decent events calendar and the “Auction Report” below is similar.

-eBay was once the best place to build a collection by far, but it’s now largely a waste of time.
-Once they idiotically chose to treat collectibles like commodities, they ruined their own thriving business.
-Look for auctions from sellers PWCC, Probstein123, Just_Collect and a few others.
-BIN prices from most sellers are fantastically high and don’t reflect what cards actually sell for.
+eBay was once the best place to build a collection by far, but it’s now largely a waste of time after they idiotically chose to treat collectibles like commodities and ruined their own thriving category.

 Brockelman Auctions – My choice for most consignments.
 Charges very low BP of 12.5%, which means sellers get more of the proceeds.